Best Freshwater Fish

 - 1.5-1.8kg (3 ¼ -4 lb) carp, scaled and filleted

 - For the Cooking Broth:

 - ½ celeriac, sliced (optional)

 - 1 large carrot, sliced

 - 2 celery sticks, sliced

-- ¼ lemon, sliced bouquet garni of 1 bay leaf, 2 fresh thyme sprigs, 2 fresh parsley stalks, tied together with string 2 cloves
+- ¼ lemon, sliced bouquet garni of 2 fresh thyme sprigs, 2 fresh parsley stalks, tied together with string 2 cloves

 - 5 black peppercorns

 - 750ml (1 ¼ pint) brown ale salt

 - 60g (2 oz) blanched almonds, cut into strips